koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/03_rogers_innovation_theory.typ

 == Rogers's Curve <rogers_s_curve>

 The diffusion of innovations typically follows an S-shaped curve, illustrating the cumulative adoption over time.
-While this curve could be used as a validation mechanism, this project focuses on the individual decision-making process rather than the overall diffusion pattern, meaning it's expected to obtain completely different results.
+While this curve could be used as a validation mechanism, this project focuses on the individual decision-making process rather than the overall diffusion pattern, meaning it's a possibility to obtain completely different results.

 #figure(
     caption: [Rogers' S-Curve of Adoption @rogers2003diffusion.],
-    image("../images/Diffusion_of_ideas.svg")
+    image("../images/Diffusion_of_ideas.svg", height: 50%)
 )

 The S-curve reflects the cumulative adoption over time, starting slowly, accelerating through the early and late majority, then slowing as saturation approaches.

-While the bell curve illustrates the distribution of adopters across different categories, it is essential to recognize that individual decision-making processes may not align neatly with these categories.
+On the other hand, while the bell curve represents the expected timing at which each adopter category typically adopts an innovation, it is important to recognize that individual decision-making processes are far more nuanced and rarely align perfectly with these predefined groups.

 == Social Pressure and Network Influence in Innovation Diffusion